Alice Beck Kehoe: Career

+Kehoe started her career at the Museum of the Plains Indian in Browning, Montana between the years of 1956 and 1958 as an assistant summer curator.
+Following her doctoral graduation, she accepted a role as a lecturer at the University of Saskatchewan, Regina Campus.
+She held this position for one year, from 1964 to 1965.
+Kehoe held an assistant professor role at the University of Nebraska–Lincoln before earning an associate professor role at Marquette University, both in anthropology.
+She also was a visiting lecturer in the summer of 1979 at the Institüt für Ethnologie at the University of Tübingen in Tübingen, Germany.
+She retired in 2000 as professor emeritus after holding a full professorship from 1980 to 1999.
+She currently resides in Milwaukee, Wisconsin, where she has worked as an adjunct professor since her retirement.

-Kehoe taught at the University of Nebraska–Lincoln before teaching at Marquette University, from which she retired in 2000 as professor emeritus.
-She resides in Milwaukee, Wisconsin.
-Kehoe has held offices with the American Anthropological Association (AAA), and was president of the Central States Anthropological Society (CSAS).
+Kehoe has held offices with the American Anthropological Association (AAA), the Society for American Archaeology (SAA), and the Archaeological Institute of America.
+She was president of both the Central States Anthropological Society (CSAS) and the Association of Senior Anthropologists.
+She also has held membership status in the American Ethnological Society, American Society for Ethnohistory, Wisconsin Archaeological Survey, Saskatchewan Association of Professional Archaeologists, and the Saskatchewan Archaeological Society.

 Kehoe has studied many aspects of Native America and is a strong believer in the theoretical link between the Southeastern Ceremonial Complex (SECC) (of the Native southeastern U.S.) and Mesoamerica (Mexico and Central America).
 Her principal area of interest is the archaeology and cultures of the northwestern plains of the U.S. While searching for an ethnographic research topic for her dissertation, she happened upon the Saskatchewan Dakota New Tidings Ghost Dance.
 Kehoe has worked many years with the Blackfeet of the Blackfeet Indian Reservation, an Algonquian Native American group of Browning, Montana, with whom she visits each year to study their history and culture.
 She has studied Native American spiritual healers ("medicine people") and worked with Piakwutch, "an elderly deeply respected Cree man who served his Saskatchewan Cree community...".
 She has also worked among Native Americans of Bolivia at Lake Titicaca, where she chewed coca leaves with Native women of the region.